 I have extensive experience in federal court litigation and related areas.
-I have represented clients before United States Court of Appeals, the lower federal district courts, and the administrative appellate courts including the BIA and the AAO.
+I have represented clients before United States Court of Appeals, federal district courts, and administrative appellate bodies, namely the Board of Immigration Appeals (“BIA”) and the Administrative Appeals Office (“AAO”).

 I handle the following types of cases in federal courts: